noschenk/noschenk.github.io/_posts/2018-07-02-some-latex-hacks.md

-# Some useful Latex hacks
+---
+layout: post
+title: "Some useful latex hacks"
+date: 2018-04-28
+---
-Here some ideas and tricks I found useful when working with latex.
+Here are some ideas and tricks I found useful when working with latex.

 ## include .pdf in your latex document or beamer
 Have you ever considered reading in figures directly from pdf?
 No?
 Do it, it is really nice and if you present a paper, it prevents you from having thousands of small files with screenshots of the paper's figures!